-BHA will require attendance at a Briefing by all households coming from the BHA wait List; briefings will be conducted in group meetings.
+BHA will require attendance at a briefing by all households coming from the BHA wait list; porting in from another jurisdiction, or transferring from one unit to another within the jurisdiction; briefings will be conducted in group meetings.

 Generally, the head of household and spouse/co-head/partner are required to attend the briefing.
 If the head of household is unable to attend, BHA may approve another adult family member to attend the briefing.